loop023/wtiberium/trunk/Docs/readme.txt

 Q/A :

 	Q: Those dynamic lights lag my PC, how do i remove it?
-	A: Open up your console and type in "WTiberium_NoDynamicLights 1" (Without the quotation marks).
+	A: Open up your console and type in "WTiberium_NoDynamicLights 1" (Without the quotation marks), you can also change the size by using "WTiberium_DynamicLightsSize" (Default 1).

 	Q: The tiberium grows to fast/slow!
 	A: you can use the commands "WTiberium_MaxProductionRate" and "WTiberium_MinProductionRate" to set the spawn rate of the tiberium,